 Risks are driven by changes in markets, competition, technology, the regulatory environment and government policy.
 The importance of traditional telecommunications services is declining.
 New services in the areas of digitisation and IT services are intended to compensate for lost revenue from the core business.
 Over the long term, the market trends will necessitate major changes in the approach to risks related to the business model, technology and human capital.

 Competitive dynamics are currently being driven by infrastructure providers and service providers without their own network infrastructure.
-Swisscom is countering this pressure and the development of revenue from the traditional telecommunications business by transforming the company as well as through constant innovation.
+Swisscom is countering this pressure and the development of revenue from the traditional telecoms business by transforming the company, as well as through constant innovation.
 Megatrends such as increasing connectivity, customisation of customer needs, and demographic change are indelibly shaping and altering both society and the economy and have a long-term impact on the activities of Swisscom.
 Swisscom conducts a comprehensive external environment analysis at least once a year in order to identify potential disruptions at an early stage.
-It uses the future trends and developments identified by the analysis in a targeted manner: for example, to categorise new, potentially disruptive devel-opments and to model possible scenarios in a timely manner.
+It uses the future trends and developments identified by the analysis in a targeted manner: for example, to categorise new, potentially disruptive developments and to model possible scenarios in a timely manner.
 Swisscom also produces regular analyses of the economic and regulatory environment.
-It also examines the activities of global Internet corporations in greater depth to identify relevant changes and respond with appropriate measures.
-To respond to changes in the market, Swisscom consistently focuses on customer needs when transforming its own company and optimises or adapts its processes and organisation.
+It also examines the activities of global internet corporations in greater depth to identify relevant changes and respond with appropriate measures.
+To respond to changes in the market, Swisscom consistently focuses on customer needs when transforming its own company and optimises or adapts its processes and its organisation.

 The manner in which regulations are implemented entails risks for Swisscom, which could have an adverse impact on the company’s financial position and results of operations.
 Sanctions by the Competition Commission could also reduce Swisscom’s operating results and cause reputational damage to the company.
 Finally, excessively high political demands threaten to fundamentally undermine the current com-petitive system.
 Swisscom’s wide range of business activities, coupled with the complexity of the applicable regulations, calls for an effective compliance management system (CMS).
 Swisscom’s central CMS covers the entire Group.
 It was redesigned in line with the ISO-37301 standard during the year under review.